 Benjamin Feuer

 Hello!
 I am a Ph.D. candidate in the Department of Computer Science and Engineering at NYU.
-I am a member of the DICE Lab and an active collaborator with AI startups Arthur.AI and Abacus.AI.
+I am a member of the DICE Lab and an active collaborator with AI startups Oumi.AI, Arthur.AI and Abacus.AI.
 Previously, I received an BA in Film Studies from Wesleyan University, an MFA in Screenwriting from Columbia University, and an MS in Computer Science from New York University.
 My awards include a NeurIPS Spotlight award and the the Deborah M. Rosenthal Award (Best CS Qualifying Exam).

 Research: I have wide-ranging research interests; some of my recent topics include data-centric factors in machine learning systems, robust LLM benchmarking, evaluation and alignment, and scalable data integration for very large databases.